lawrennd/old_talks/_ai/includes/turing-ai-fellowship.md

 * Work in this space now funded by a [Senior AI Fellowship at the Turing Institute](https://www.turing.ac.uk/news/welcoming-world-class-turing-ai-fellows-institute).
 }

+\subsection{Project Description}

+> It used to be true that computers only did what we programmed them to do, but today AI systems are learning from our data.
+This introduces new problems in how these systems respond to their environment.
+>
+>We need to better monitor how data is influencing decision making and take corrective action as required.
+>
+>This project addresses that challenge.

 \subsection{Aim}

 \notes{Our aim is to scale our ability to deploy safe and reliable AI